Roulianos/jdilla-drumkit-js/README.md

 >Works also with Mouse Click but it is not convenient.

->You also can change color of type of sample in the left menu
+>You also can change color of type of sample in the left menu.